QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/reference/shellfoundry.md

 The following keys are available:

 - **username**: CloudShell username.
-For example: “admin”.
+For example: "admin”.
 Colons (:) are not supported.

 - **domain**: CloudShell domain.
-Note that for 2nd Generation Shells, the domain must be “Global”.
+Note that for 2nd Generation Shells, the domain must be "Global”.
 Colons (:) are not supported.

 - **github\_login**: GitHub username.
 To be used to download shellfoundry templates via `shellfoundry get_templates`.